History of AVCon

 Early in 2013, AVCon teamed up with Espionage and Retrospekt for an event called ARCADE ALLSTARS!

 The AVCon 2013 theme is ‘School Days’ and features art based on slice-of-life school anime.
-All AVCon hosts and staff wear AVCon High School vests and are called ‘prefects.’
+All AVCon hosts and staff wear AVCon High School vests and are nicknamed ‘prefects.’

-While 2013 featured a performance for its opening ceremony, 2013’s opening ceremony can be called nothing less than a spectacle.
-Taking more than 18 months to plan (meaning work on this started BEFORE the previous year’s AVCon ran), it was the brainchild of Daniel Thompson-Hoare, who acted as executive producer and brought on a Director, multiple choreographers, costume and makeup staff as well as professional actors and dancers who rehearsed for 4 months before the event.
+While previous AVCons featured a performance for its opening ceremony, 2013’s opening ceremony can be called nothing less than a spectacle.
+Taking more than 18 months to plan (meaning work on this started BEFORE the previous year’s AVCon ran), it was the brainchild of Daniel Thompson-Hoare, who acted as executive producer.
+To bring his vision to life AVCon brings on a Director, multiple choreographers, costume and makeup staff as well as professional actors and dancers.
+The whole team rehearses for 4 months before the event.
 The performance was split into 3 acts with musical tracks from all different game, anime and pop culture worlds.
 It utilised special stage builds, AV equipment and light shows.
 The whole opening ceremony lasted for over an hour.
 A production of a level never seen at a pop culture-based event before or since.
-The only snag was that during the final song of the finale, someone accidentally kicked a power cable out, causing a catastrophic power loss.
-Luckily, through the magic of editing, the recording of the event covers this part flawlessly!
-(We’ll add this up on our YouTube soon!)
+The only snag was that during the final song of the finale, someone accidentally kicks a power cable out, causing a catastrophic power loss.
+Luckily, through the magic of editing, the recording of the event that can be found on Youtube removes this part flawlessly!

 In the video game space, Streetgeek brought PC hardware for LAN and ARENA Internet Cafe brought eSports to AVCon for the first time.